jayhenry/Project0-Getting-Started/INSTRUCTION.md

 #### Nsight Debugging on Linux using Nsight Visual Studio Code Edition

-1. Open your `cuda-getting-started` project in Visual Studio Code.
+1. Open your `cuda-gl-check` project in Visual Studio Code.
 2. On the left hand pane, open the `CMake` tab (CMake logo with a wrench).
-3. In the *Project Outline*, right click `cis5650_getting_started` and select *Set as Launch/Debug Target*.
+3. In the *Project Outline*, right click `cuda-gl-check` and select *Set as Launch/Debug Target*.
 4. On the left hand pane, open the *Run and Debug* tab.
 5. Click the *Gear* icon next to the dropdown.
 6. Set up your `launch.json` to look like this, then save the file.